 Aging and Developmental Disabilities.
 Three (3) credits.
-Pre-requisites: GERO 6500, GERO 6501, GERO 6507.

 The course is oriented toward the discussion and analysis of basic aspects to be considered in the provision of services to aged individuals with developmental disabilities.
 Manifestations of aging among individuals with developmental disabilities will be discussed, as well as models and principles for the delivery of services within a holistic, bio-social perspective.